-Fire chief says 2 New Jersey firefighters died battling a blaze deep in a ship carrying 5,000 cars
+2 New Jersey firefighters died battling a blaze deep in a ship carrying 5,000 cars

 NEWARK, N.J.
-(AP) — Two firefighters were killed battling a blaze that began when cars caught fire deep inside a cargo ship carrying 5,000 cars at a New Jersey port Wednesday night, Newark’s fire chief said.
+(AP) — Two firefighters were killed battling a blaze that began when cars caught fire deep inside a cargo ship carrying 5,000 cars at a New Jersey port, Newark’s fire chief said Thursday.

-Firefighters responded to a report of a fire in a cargo ship at Port Newark around 9:30 p.m. and found the fire involving five to seven vehicles on the 10th floor.
-The blaze quickly extended to the 11th and 12th floors, Fire Chief Rufus Jackson said at a news conference.
-Firefighters tried to extinguish the fire, but as they were pushed back by the intense heat and two firefighters were lost, he said.
+Responding firefighters found five to seven vehicles already on fire when they reached the 10th floor of the cargo ship at Port Newark around 9:30 p.m.
+Wednesday night.
+The blaze quickly extended to the 11th and 12th floors, and as firefighters were pushed back by the intense heat, two of them were lost, Fire Chief Rufus Jackson said at a news conference.

 Firefighters weren’t initially able to find their colleagues and outside rescue companies from around the state were called in.
 They were found and removed from the structure, but unfortunately they lost their lives, Jackson said.